ViragRajput/image-slider-project/README.md

 - **images**: Folder containing image files.

 ## Note
-🚧 This project is created for educational purposes and is not recommended for production use.
-Please use it exclusively for learning purposes.
-If you encounter any issues or have suggestions for enhancements, feel free to open an issue or submit a pull request.
-Your feedback is highly appreciated! 🚀
+This project is created for educational purposes and is not recommended for production use.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.
+Your feedback is highly appreciated!

 ## License